SEAN: The last week in June is just as packed as the one before, believe it or not.

-MELINDA: I don’t know how to feel about this.
+MJ: I don’t know how to feel about this.
 I mean, it probably is fun, but I dislike periods quite a lot, so it’s hard to feel jovial about them.

 SEAN: Kaiju Girl Caramelise is a new title from the creator of Beasts of Abigaile, though this one runs in seinen magazine Comic Alive.
 It’s about a girl with an illness that makes her body do weird things, and they guy she falls for hard.